Category: hylaeus

 Hylaeus

 Hylaeus are tiny colletid bees that are more wasp-like than bee-like.
-They are named for their strong yellow and white markings often present on their faces, and these markings are often important for identification.
-All species nest above ground in cavities and, like all colletids, they line their nests with a thin waterproof lining.
-Females…
+Their common name (“masked bees”) reflects the strong yellow and white markings often present on their faces – the shape and arrangement of these markings is often helpful for identification.
+All species nest above ground in cavities and, like all colletids, they line their…

 -